 Rationale 6: The shallow bowl of a weaning spoon allows the baby to more easily take food from it.
 A metal spoon may harm the baby’s mouth.

-Rationale 7: To allow the baby to practise how to move a bolus of food around and to experience flavours and textures (North 2004).
+Rationale 7: To allow the baby to practice how to move a bolus of food around and to experience flavours and textures (North 2004).

 Rationale 8: To allow the baby to learn to eat solid food.